dujanhung/evtsbx-api-doc/lua/MultiBlock/Inventory/Sign.md

 >- prepare text externally before inserting it into the block,
 >- paste content from clipboard instead of typing in-game,
 >- temporarily disable internet connectivity,
->- test large sign datasets on devices with sufficient RAM (16 GB recommended),
+>- use devices with sufficient RAM (16 GB recommended),

 ___